 What is Persuasion?

-Persuasion is a process used to influence behaviors, attitudes, beliefs and thoughts in someone else.
+Persuasion is a process used to influence behaviors, attitudes, beliefs, and thoughts in someone else.
 In business, persuasion is widely used in marketing, staffing, and supervision to encourage increased sales, productivity, efficiency, and buy-in.
-In today’s lean organizations, the ability to persuade others has become a necessity for all employees from CEO’s down to production workers.
+In today’s lean organizations, the ability to persuade others has become a necessity for all employees from CEOs down to production workers.
 The ability to persuade is equally important outside of the workplace.

 Ethical Boundaries of Persuasion

 Skills Needed To Be Persuasive In the past, marketers have chiefly relied on advertising, a one-way form of persuasion to encourage sales.
 However, persuasion is usually more effective when an audience is actively engaged.
 Therefore, the most important skills needed to persuade others include the following:

 - Active listening